 • To provide students with important information about issues and problems frequently encountered by college students as well as the resources and approaches for effective decision making.

 A Fall Parents Night is an additional component of the Freshman Orientation Program.
-Parents have the opportunity to find out what programs, services, and academic options are available to their sons and daughters.
+Parents have the opportunity to find out what programs, services and academic options are available to their sons and daughters.

 Counseling and Career Services

 The Office of Counseling and Career Services (C&CS) provides campus-wide programs and services for students to enhance wellness, support personal and career development, and aid students in transferring after graduation.
 Counseling services are available to students by appointment, or during walk-in hours.
 For additional information or to schedule an appointment with a professional in C&CS, call (845) 431-8040 or come to the Student Services Center, Room 301.
+Services are also available at DCC South.

 Career planning helps students identify and implement educational and career goals.
 Meeting with a career professional at C&CS can help you to: